longhpzigvy/zv-react-training/Training5/README.md

-# Training 3 - Basic React: React Life Cycle
+# Training 5 - Advanced React: Redux and React Redux

 ## Overview
 - Introduction to fundemental of functional programming